isc-projects/kea/doc/guide/ddns.rst

    It is possible for a malicious attacker to send bogus NameChangeRequests to the DHCP-DDNS server.
-Addresses other than the IPv4 or IPv6 loopback addresses (127.0.0.1 or ::1) should only be used for testing purposes, but note that local users may still communicate with the DHCP-DDNS server.
+Addresses other than the IPv4 or IPv6 loopback addresses (127.0.0.1 or ::1) should only be used for testing purposes; note that local users may still communicate with the DHCP-DDNS server.

    **Note**